 Google Rolling Out New Structured Snippets Ad Extension

-Google is once again increasing real estate for advertisers on the SERP: They’ve officially released a new ad extension called Structured Snippets, which was recently in Beta and has now started to show up in the AdWords UI.
+Google is once again increasing real estate for advertisers on the SERP: They’ve officially released a new ad extension called Structured Snippets, which was recently in Beta and has now started to show up in the Google Ads UI.
 (Previously, Google had released Dynamic Structured Snippets, which were automatically added to your ad based on your site's content categories, but this version gives users more control since you can choose and edit the text in the extension.)
 It appears to be a slow roll out, which is typical with these types of releases, so you might not find the new extension available in your account just yet.

 What Are Structured Snippets?

 The Structured Snippets extension will show under your ad copy and above any sitelinks, as shown below:

 Here’s what you need to know about the new extension:

 - These extensions are similar to Callout extensions in the sense that they are not clickable; they just provide a little more information for the searcher.

 - There is a limiting factor involved, in that you have to set a “Header” for your extension, chosen from a predetermined list of 12 categories.

 - You are then allowed to add up to 10 “Values” that fall under the header, with 4 as the recommended minimum.
 Each value has a character limit of 25.